 Sometimes big food companies create marketing messages designed to convince consumers that certain things are unhealthy.
 They claim that their products are better than a competitor's who may contain the ingredient(s) in question.
 What can make this misleading is that the overall nutritional value of these products is usually ignored during the decision-making process.
 Consumers are told only to avoid a specific ingredient, with no thought about the other ingredients.

 As an example, think about sugar.
-How often do you see the words “sugar-free” written on food packaging?
+How often do you see the words "sugar-free" written on food packaging?
 The companies who produce these foods may try to convince consumers that all sugar is bad so that the consumers will be more likely to choose their product.
-Again, this is misleading because there’s more to consider than sugar.
+Again, this is misleading because there's more to consider than sugar.
 While it is true that refined sugar is bad, many sugar-free products use dangerous artificial sweeteners like saccharin or aspartame.
 In many ways, artificial sweeteners are even worse than sugar!
-They’ve been linked to weight gain, brain and bladder cancer, and other health problems.
+They've been linked to weight gain, brain and bladder cancer, and other health concerns.

 Another growing trend has been to use agave nectar in place of sugar or artificial sweeteners.
 Because agave nectar has become so popular, though, there are unscrupulous manufacturers are churning out low quality, fraudulent agave products that are more similar to high fructose corn syrup.
 Consumers who are trying to avoid the negative health effects of sugar may be surprised to learn that the supposedly healthier agave nectar is anything but.